tostasmistas/ynab-monthly-expenses-manager/README.md

 After inputting and splitting the monthly household expenses, the final step is seamless integration with YNAB, initiated by clicking the `Import` button.

-For the shared expenses, under the shared budget in YNAB and for the shared monthly expenses account, distinct transactions are created for each category.
+For the shared expenses, under the shared budget in YNAB and for the shared monthly expenses account, distinct transactions are created for each expense category.
 These transactions detail the expense amount, the payee, and the billing cycle in the memo field.
+Additionally, separate transactions are created for the individual shares that each person will contribute to cover the total shared expenses.

 For the individual share, under the individual budget in YNAB and for the individual monthly expenses account, a main transaction is created encompassing the total individual share amount.
 Sub-transactions are nested within, capturing each individual's share for every expense category.

 > [!WARNING]
 > Without a valid YNAB Personal Access Token, the application won't load properly.
 This token should be configured in the constant `AccessToken` located in the `backend/api_client.go` file.